reactive-python/reactpy-django/docs/src/features/hooks.md

             return str(query.data)
         ```

-    If you wish to create a custom postprocessor, you will need to create a callable.
+    If you wish to create a custom `postprocessor`, you will need to create a callable.

-    The first argument of postprocessor must be the query `data`.
+    The first argument of `postprocessor` must be the query `data`.
 All proceeding arguments
     are optional `postprocessor_kwargs` (see below).
-This postprocessor function must return
+This `postprocessor` must return
     the modified `data`.

     === "components.py"